 A members’ newsletter, Queensland Embroidery is published 11 times a year.
 It is provided to all financial members of the Guild and is a source of news, events, competitions and class information.
 The newsletter is the main forum for members of the Guild to communicate with the wider Guild community.
-Show and Tell is held on the first Thursday and Saturday of the month.

 Classes in various embroidery techniques are held.
 Guild, interstate and overseas tutors provide exciting classes throughout the year.
 Click here for details.
 Each new member on joining the Guild may attend, free of charge, a Basic Embroidery Stitches class.

 Young Stitchers’ Classes are held in most school holidays.
 The classes allow children from 8 to 16 to learn techniques and complete a project.
 Click here for details.